Wine-friendly food, food-friendly wines at downtown Napa star.

 Apropos of wine education, Stamp, a master sommelier, often conducts the Compline World Tour, always on a Monday, which he describes as a 90-minute “deep-dive” into a particular subject or region.
 Past topics have included sherry, dry German whites, and the wines of Greece’s Santorini, with champagne revisited on several occasions.
 For these deep-dives, Stamp or a guest speaker gives a lecture followed by discussion, and along the way participants taste eight wines.

-Update: These sessions are on hiatus on-site because of the coronavirus pandemic.
-Starting May 4th, they’re being held online; participants able to pick up the eight 1.5-ounce vials at Compline can reserve a slot and participate via Zoom.
+Update: Because of Covid-19, these sessions are being held online; participants able to pick up the eight 1.5-ounce vials at Compline on the day of the deep dive can reserve a slot and participate via Zoom.

 The education continues in the restaurant, whose waiters are well versed in all things wine, including what to pair with your meal.
-Expect wine-friendly food and food-friendly wines.
-Depending on your mood and executive chef Yancy Windsperger’s menu du jour, you can go light with items that might include pork belly with orange glaze or vegan crudités and hummus.
-The burger (on a Model Bakery bun), bavette steak salad, and a vegetarian lasagna ample enough for two to share are among the heartier fare.
+Expect wine-friendly cuisine and food-friendly wines.
+Depending on your mood and the menu du jour, you can feast on items that might include rye cavatelli with duck confit and porcini or black cod with puy lentils.
+The burger (on a Model Bakery bun), a fried-chicken sandwich, and a vegetarian dish or two are usually on offer as well.
 If you get the burger, the duck-fat fries are a must.
-Update: Until coronavirus restrictions are lifted the restaurant is offering a takeout menu only.

 This story first appeared online in 2017; it was fact-checked and updated in 2020.